Q. What is the history of the Event?

 Q. Is there a 'Will Call' Office

-A. An 'Accreditation Office' is located at the Main Gate, which acts as a 'Will Call' office.
+A. Yes, referred to as the 'Accreditation Office' and located at the Main Gate.
 The hours of operation are:

 Q. Are there Big Screens?